FMODetect: Robust Detection of Fast Moving Objects: Conclusion

 \section{Conclusion}

-We proposed the first learning-based method for fast moving object detection and trajectory reconstruction. \acro~ improves precision, robustness, and computation time compared to previous methods.
-In terms of trajectory estimation, we achieve state-of-the-art results on two benchmark datasets.
+We proposed the first learning-based method for fast moving object detection.
+FMODetect improves precision, robustness, and computation time compared to previous methods.
+In terms of detection accuracy, the proposed methods achieves significantly better results on challenging datasets.
 By simplifying deblatting into matting and deblurring, we estimate appearance using energy minimization and produce qualitatively better results than deblatting.
 The proposed method is real-time capable and an order of magnitude faster than previous FMO detection methods.
-This allows for realistic applications such as efficient FMO scanning or retrieval in large video collections.
+This allows for realistic applications such as efficient FMO scanning or retrieval in large video collections. \blfootnote[1]{ \begingroup \thefootnote{}\footnote{#1} \endgroup } \blfootnote{\textbf{Acknowledgements.} This research was supported by Research Center for Informatics (project CZ$.02.1.01/0.0/0.0/16\_019/0000765$ funded by OP VVV), Google Focused Research Award, the Czech Science Foundation grant GA21-03921S, the Praemium Academiae awarded by the Czech Academy of Sciences, International Federation of Association Football (FIFA), and Innosuisse grant No. 34475.1 IP-ICT.}

 { }